 If promo codes or offers aren't right for your business, don't be afraid to just ask directly for a share.
 You’ll be surprised at how people respond to light prompting.

 That's it: with these 10 email marketing best practices, you're ready to work wonders with your own email marketing campaigns.
 Good luck!
-And if you need a hand, remember that Infusionsoft by Keap can help.
+And if you need a hand, remember that Keap can help.

 No credit card needed